mviereck/runx/README.md

-# runx
+# runx - Run Linux GUI applications on MS Windows
-`runx` allows to easily run Linux GUI applications and desktops on MS Windows.
+`runx` allows to easily run Linux GUI applications and desktops on MS Windows in Cygwin, MSYS2 or WSL.

  - This is especially of interest for [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) in Windows 10 that does not support graphical applications on itself.